 blog title image for big problem little problem activities

-By providing children with tools and techniques to gauge the magnitude of different problems, we empower them to tackle issues head-on.
-From distinguishing between small and big problems to categorizing them based on importance and urgency, these methods teach children valuable skills for navigating life’s challenges.
+By providing our young learners with tools and techniques to gauge the magnitude of different problems, we empower them to tackle issues head-on.
+By understanding the size of a problem, we can support our students as they learn to categorize them based on importance and urgency.
+Therefore, giving our students valuable skills to advocate for themselves.

 Teaching preschoolers about problem-solving is crucial for their overall development.
 It helps them develop critical thinking skills, resilience, and the ability to handle challenges effectively.

 Understanding how to assess the size of a problem is a fundamental part of problem-solving.
-By teaching children how to differentiate between small and big problems, it helps them gain a better understanding of what the problem is, gives them the language they need to describe it and helps them regulate their emotions accordingly.
+By teaching students how to differentiate between small and big problems, it helps them gain a better understanding of what the problem is.
+It also, gives them the language they need to describe it and helps them regulate their emotions accordingly.

 Understanding the concept of size of the problem

 A medium size problem would be something that may require asking for support or advice because a child isn’t sure what to do.
 They may be able to then try and solve the problem themselves or may need your support.
-This may include a child feeling lonely at lunch time and not sure who to play with or feeling embarrassed when they fall down.
+This may include a child feeling lonely at lunch time and not knowing who to play with.

-Lastly, a big problem is more complex, requiring assistance from others and having a significant impact on a child’s well-being or the well-being of others.
-Examples of big problems for a child may include being repeatedly called hurtful names by another child, a child physically hurting another or a major accident like falling and breaking an arm.
+Lastly, a big problem is more complex, requiring assistance from others.
+This could have a significant impact on a child’s well-being or the well-being of others.
+Examples of big problems for a child may include being repeatedly called hurtful names by another child, a child physically hurting another or a major accident like breaking an arm.

-By explaining the distinction between small and big problems, children can begin to grasp the concept that not all problems are the same and so our reactions and what we can do to try to solve them will differ accordingly.
+By explaining the distinction between small and big problems, children can begin to grasp the concept that not all problems are the same.
+They will begin to see different reactions and what we can do to try to solve them will differ accordingly.

 blog title image for 6 fun ways to teach size of the problem using big problem little problem activities